prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

 #### How to get targets information in scrape resources ?

-The operator sends the GET request at regular interval to the config-reloader sidecar with the serviceMonitor selector labels as the request body, the sidecar container after receiving the request sends the /api/v1/targets request to prometheus-container, from the response it gets from the prometheus, it modifies the response based on the labels and send the response to the operator.
-The sidecar will remove critical informations from the response which can be used by attackers.
+The operator periodically sends a gRPC request to the `config-reloader` sidecar, including the configuration resources selector labels in the request body.
+Upon receiving the request, the sidecar queries the Prometheus container by calling the /api/v1/targets endpoint.
+It then filters and modifies the response based on the provided labels, removing sensitive information that could potentially be exploited by attackers.
+The sanitized response is finally sent back to the operator.

+##### Authentication/Authorization of the request ?

+To ensure secure and authenticated communication between the `config-reloader` sidecar and the `operator`, mutual TLS (mTLS) can be used.
+With mTLS, both parties validate each other’s identity and encrypt all communication, mitigating the risk of man-in-the-middle attacks or unauthorized access.
+The necessary TLS certificates and keys are provisioned as Kubernetes Secrets and mounted into both the Prometheus and operator pods.
+This setup ensures that only trusted components within the cluster can participate in the gRPC communication, further strengthening the overall security posture.

+##### Alternative (Not recommended)

+An alternative approach would involve allowing the workload's ServiceAccount to update its own binding in the status subresource of the configuration resource.
+In this method, the job_name field could be used to infer a reference to the originating resource—such as ServiceMonitor/namespace/name/index.

+Cons:
+* The workload's ServiceAccount would need additional permissions to update its own resource’s status subresource.
+* Complexity in Resource Mapping.

 #### How to remove a binding when the workload is deleted ?